 The Course Guide is provided to an instructor-it serves as the instructor's guide in organizing and implementing the course.
 In this section, provide information that the instructor will need in order to teach the course.
 Describe the course design.
 Describe recommended instructional methods and/or experiences needed to achieve the outcomes.
 Describe any required instructional supplies and equipment and how the instructor might obtain them.
-Describe departmental policies faculty members must know about in order to teach the course relates to other courses in a program.
+Describe departmental policies faculty members must know about in order to teach the course.
+Describe how this course relates to other courses in a program.
+Identify if the course will / may be instructed as an "Online" or "Hybrid Online" course, as categorized in Board Policy 340.
+(Board policies may be found at http://mygcc.guamcc.edu under the "Governance" tab.)